It's Time To Focus On The Long Run With Integra LifeSciences Holdings Corporation (IART) stock - The Dwinnex

 Earnings Estimates

-The firm’s stock currently is rated by 12 analysts.
+Current recommendations for the stock of the company come from 12 analysts.
 On average, analysts expect EPS of $0.89 for the current quarter, with a high estimate of $0.9 and a low estimate of $0.87, while EPS last year was $0.84.
 The consensus estimate for the next quarter is $0.8, with high estimates of $0.85 and low estimates of $0.77.

 Analysts are recommending an EPS of between $3.31 and $3.19 for the fiscal current year, implying an average EPS of $3.29.
 EPS for the following year is $3.52, with 13 analysts recommending between $3.63 and $3.43.